Home Family and home Copii If a child swallows something he shouldn't

 • pale skin;

-• the child may complain of abdominal pain, squat, bend in half, etc.
+• the child may complain of abdominal pain, squat, bend over, etc.

-The most effective way to identify a foreign object in the stomach is x-rays, and doctors also palpate the abdomen and prescribe a blood test.
+The most effective way to identify a foreign object in the stomach is an x-ray; doctors also palpate the abdomen and prescribe a blood test.

-The main methods are the use of a fibrogastroscope, a surgical method, gastric lavage and the use of enemas, laxatives.
-Removing the battery takes place under general anesthesia, as the process is rather complicated. nazvanie-2
+The main methods are the use of a fibrogastroscope, the surgical method, gastric lavage and the use of enemas and laxatives.
+The battery is removed under general anesthesia, as the process is quite complex. name-2

 If a child swallows a ball

-Many moms and dads are interested in what will happen if a child swallows a metal ball.
-Most often, these are balls from magnetic constructors that connect sticks with magnets, such as most children from three years old have.
+Many mothers and fathers are interested in what will happen if a child swallows a metal ball.
+Most often, these are balls from magnetic construction sets that connect sticks with magnets; most children aged three years and older have these.

-Doctors strongly recommend that you immediately go to the hospital, the baby should be observed by a specialist for some time, even if there are no visible symptoms and the child is feeling well.
-The swallowing of metal objects is the most common cause of unpleasant health effects.
-Metal balls (especially when there are several) cause damage to the intestinal walls and bleeding, which is why it is so important to make sure that the foreign object has been removed from the body.
+Doctors strongly recommend going to the hospital immediately; the baby should be observed by a specialist for some time, even if there are no visible symptoms and the child feels well.
+Swallowing metal objects most often causes unpleasant health consequences.
+Metal balls (especially when there are several of them) cause damage to the intestinal wall and bleeding, which is why it is so important to make sure that the foreign object is removed from the body.
 700x467_0xd42ee42d_15688740451435877144

 If a child swallows a coin

-To begin with, let's decide what categorically cannot be done if the child has swallowed a coin, and this:
+First, let's decide what absolutely cannot be done if a child swallows a coin, and this is:

 • do an enema or give a laxative so that the item comes out naturally at home;